urstrulybutch/MY-AWS-CLOUD-PROJECTS/README.md

 Project: I worked on creating a CloudFormation template that provisions a fully configured application stack, including EC2 instances, networking components, and security groups.

 # Day 10: AWS Elastic Beanstalk
-You'll explore AWS Elastic Beanstalk, a fully managed service for deploying and scaling applications.
+Explored AWS Elastic Beanstalk, a fully managed service for deploying and scaling applications.
 You'll learn how to deploy applications using Elastic Beanstalk, configure environments, and manage deployments effortlessly.
 Project: You'll deploy a sample application with a custom environment and configuration using Elastic Beanstalk.

 # Day 11: AWS CodeCommit
 This day focuses on AWS CodeCommit, a managed source control service.
 How to set up a Git repository in CodeCommit, collaborate with team members, and manage version control of your codebase.
 Project: configured a CodeCommit repository for a team project, including setting up access control and collaboration workflows.

-Day 12: AWS CodePipeline
+# Day 12: AWS CodePipeline
 Dived into AWS CodePipeline, a fully managed continuous delivery service.
 How to build end-to-end CI/CD pipelines by configuring source, build, and deployment stages, automating the entire software release process.
 Project: created a CI/CD pipeline using CodePipeline for an application deployment, including source code integration, build, and automatic deployment to a target environment.

-Day 13: AWS CodeBuild
+# Day 13: AWS CodeBuild
 This day focuses on AWS CodeBuild, a fully managed build service.
 How to configure build projects in CodeBuild, define build specifications, and perform build and testing processes.
 Project: You'll configure and run CodeBuild for a project, including defining build specifications and integrating with other AWS services.

-Day 14: AWS CodeDeploy
+# Day 14: AWS CodeDeploy
 explored AWS CodeDeploy, a service for automating application deployments to various compute environments.
 How to create deployment groups, configure deployment strategies, and perform automatic rollbacks if necessary.
 Project: Implemented a Blue/Green deployment strategy for a sample application using CodeDeploy, ensuring zero-downtime deployments and easy rollback options.